jquery-backstretch/jquery-backstretch/README.md

 This parameter controls whether or not we center the image on the Y axis to account for the aforementioned discrepancy. (type=Boolean, default=true)

+### default_height

+set a default height to be used to resize image before image loads and we check for real image size. (type=Number, default=undefined)

+### default_width

+set a default width to be used to resize image before image loads and we check for real image size. (type=number, default=undefined)

 ### fade

 This is the speed at which the image will fade in.
 Integers in milliseconds are accepted, as well as standard jQuery speed strings (slow, normal, fast). (type=Integer or String, default=0)